 Once this scenario is over or in a scenario that shows signs of recovery from the current crisis, a path should be prepared where these measures cease to be emerging and replaced by those required by the normal performance of the economy.

-In fact, we need to work in various directions and stages, taking initiatives in the business sector, where the obstacles and ties that are in force must be eliminated under an excessive regulatory framework imposed by institutional bodies and intermediate structures.
-On many occasions, these become extensions of institutional bodies (the OSDES / Higher Organization of Business Management, trying to seek separation of state functions of business), subtract the necessary autonomy to direct producers and limit their productive potential.
+We need to work in various directions and stages, taking initiatives in the business sector, where the obstacles and ties that are in force must be eliminated under an excessive regulatory framework imposed by institutional bodies and intermediate structures.
+On many occasions, these become extensions of institutional bodies (the OSDES / Higher Organization of Business Management, trying to seek separation of state functions of business), subtract the necessary autonomy to direct producers, and limit their productive potential.
 These examples are evident in the agricultural sector.

 In the non-state entrepreneurial sector, particularly the agricultural sector, autonomy is needed to achieve a broad development of the productive forces (agricultural cooperatives, agricultural private, agricultural usufructuary, second-degree cooperatives).
 This business sector tends to give quick answers, does not require large investments and contains export potential and import substitution.